wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-dotnet-lob-application-adfs.md

 <a name="bkmk_need"></a>
 ## What you will need ##

+
 [AZURE.INCLUDE [free-trial-note](../includes/free-trial-note.md)]

+
 >[AZURE.NOTE] If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure.
 No credit cards required; no commitments.

 You need the following to complete this tutorial:

-- An on-premises AD FS deployment (for an end-to-end walkthrough of the test lab that I use, see [Test Lab: Standalone STS with AD FS in Azure VM (for test only)](/documentation/articles/TODO))
+- An on-premises AD FS deployment (for an end-to-end walkthro (for an end-to-end walkthrough of the test lab that I use, see [Test Lab: Standalone STS with AD FS in Azure VM (for test only)](/documentation/articles/TODO)) 
 - Permissions to create relying party trusts in AD FS Management
 - Visual Studio 2013
 - [Azure SDK 2.5.1](https://www.microsoft.com/web/handlers/webpi.ashx/getinstaller/VWDOrVs2013AzurePack.appids) or later